mcarvin8/sf-decomposer/README.md

 If you wish, you can create an ignore file in the root of your repository named `.sfdecomposerignore` to ignore specific XMLs when running the decompose command.

-The ignore file should follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).
+The ignore file should follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore) and should contain relative paths from your repository's root folder.

 When the decompose command is ran with the `--debug` flag and it processes a file that matches an entry in `.sfdecomposerignore`, a warning will be printed to the `disassemble.log`: